 Many More to Be Discovered

 The varieties described above have already been found and documented.
 Given the millions of Sacajawea dollars that have already been minted, there are bound to be more.
 Pay attention to the design elements and devices.
 Look for abnormalities that differ from the common types of Sacajawea dollars.
-Start storing your Sacajawea dollars in 2 x 2 flips so they can easily be removed and studied under a loupe or microscope.
-With patience and persistence, you can discover the next die variety or rare Sacajawea dollar error.
+Compare your suspected die variety to a common coin to see if there are true differences that can be identified.